 - a complex solution that requires a great deal of buy-in from the prospects

 One potential drawback could be that MEDDIC slows down your sales process in exchange for greater accuracy.
-However, it is worth noting that overall benefits will outweigh the drawbacks, making MEDDIC an ideal approach if you wish to build a data-driven sales culture.
+However, it is worth noting that overall benefits will outweigh the drawbacks, making MEDDIC an ideal approach if you wish to build a data-driven sales strategy.

 MEDDIC with Flowla